High-Rate-SHM-Working-Group/Dataset-3-High-Rate-In-Situ-Damage-of-Electronics-Packages/README.md

 <img src="images/figure_3.png" alt="drawing" width="300"/>
 </p>
 <p align="center">
-Figure 3: Titanium fixture was used for testing the electronic package on the MTS-66 drop tower.
+Figure 3: A Titanium fixture was used for testing the electronic package on the MTS-66 drop tower.
 </p>

 The unit was subjected to the test matrix below.